pascium/thelazynfter/content/learn/is-screenshotting-nfts-illegal.md

 For example, if you are using an NFT to represent your identity on social media, then using an NFT as your profile picture could be considered illegal.

-Additionally, using an NFT to represent your company or organization could also be considered illegal.
+Additionally, using other people's NFTs to represent your company or organization could also be considered illegal.

 ## How do I report stolen NFT art?